p-grant/data_analysis_portfolio/Study_Projects/Maths/Math.md

 We can create the following equations to represent this situation:
 $$Sales: x+y=1000$$
 $$Revenue: 20x+5y=5900$$
+where x is the number of products sold at $20 and y is the number of products sold at $5.

+Next, we can isolate x in the sales equation:
+$$x = 1000-y$$

+Then, we can substitute x in the revenue equation with this value:
+$$20*(1000-y)+5y=5900
 ## Calculus
 ## Big Order
 ## Probability